midopooler/Vee-aRe-Devs/README.md

 Project description:- The objective is to make indoor navigation easier via augmented reality and more effective marketing by attracting youth to the new technology.

 We have idea to augment arrows in front of the user (can be seen n their mobile screen) which will guide them to their required destination.
-We want to build routes from one place to another iniside malls which can be done through AR navigation instead of asking people to people for directions or either searching for direction boards, Which saves a lot of time as sometimes pepole misguide the routes, or either misunderstood by person cosumes a lot of time to go to the actual place.
+We want to build routes from one place to another iniside malls which can be done through AR navigation instead of asking people to people for directions or either searching for direction boards, Which saves a lot of time as sometimes pepole misguide the routes, or either misunderstood by person consumes a lot of time to go to the actual place.

 After the campaign gets over, we would wish to increase our database from one mall to multiple malls.
 Plus, We would look forward to make UI/UX a lot better using the android studio.